csci110/csci110.github.io/5_PuzzlePrincess_old.md

 As a test of your understanding, see if you can figure out which is the *fourth* cell of the array to be marked empty.[^*]

-Now when the game starts (i.e. when we create an instance of the `TicTacToe` class called `theBoard`), a `board` array will be created, as a model of the empty game board.
+Now when the game starts (i.e. when we create an instance of the `TicTacToe` class called `theBoard`), a `dataModel` array will be created, as a model of the empty game board.

 ### Using `substring` to pick out a marker symbol from the name